 How much do we really know about life on an oil rig?
 Your heating oil arrives at your home ready to use.
-However, it is a complex process to extract, transport and refine the oil so that it’s ready for this purpose.
+However, it is a complex process to extract, transport refine and the oil so that it’s ready for this purpose.

 Drilling for crude oil is becoming increasingly difficult as we have to drill further and further to extract the oil.
 Oil rigs are located all over the world, but have you ever wondered what it’s like to work on an oil rig?
 We have.